 The game might have been a bit, well, Jar Jar, but when we're looking back at the greatest console designs of all time there might well be a place for this droidified bit of kit - we're not so convinced by the C3PO blingpad however.

 5. Darth Vader selfie launched the official Instagram account

 We wanted to roll our eyes, but we secretly loved it

-By our reckoning, even without the remasterings and generally tinkerd with editions Star Wars has managed to get itself onto at least six different home entertainment formats: VHS, Betamax, Laser Disc, V2000, DVD and Blu-ray.
+By our reckoning, even without the remasterings and generally tinkered-with editions Star Wars has managed to get itself onto at least seven different home entertainment formats: VHS, Betamax, Laser Disc, V2000, DVD, digital and Blu-ray.
 3D Blu-ray is yet to make an appearance - but we might just wait for Muren's Holographic version for now.
 Don't even get us started on streaming…